chungg/chungg.github.io/_posts/2021-09-06-dataframes.markdown

 # aggregation

 In all cases below, Pandas and PyArrow did not seem to use multiple cores to compute.
-For Polars, in some cases it seemed to saturate all cores and in others, only one.
+For Polars and datatable, in some cases it seemed to saturate all cores and in others, only one.
 For Vaex, it appeared to use all cores but only one would actually be used fully.

 ## mean
 ```python